AI Basics

 |

-Where AI Excels |
+WHERE AI EXCELS |

 |---|---|

-| Writing & editing | Fast drafting, rewriting, and summarizing |
+| Writing & editing | Fast drafting, rewriting, and summarizing using a simple rewriting workflow. |

-| Brainstorming | Generates many ideas quickly |
+| Brainstorming | Generates many ideas quickly using a structured brainstorming workflow. |

-| Research & analysis | Synthesizes information into clear summaries |
+| Research & analysis | Synthesizes information into clear summaries using a research summary workflow. |

-| Planning | Creates outlines, checklists, and step‑by‑step plans |
+| Planning | Creates outlines, checklists, and step‑by‑step plans using a project planning workflow. |

 | Repetitive tasks | Saves time and reduces manual work |